Topological order and Fractons from Gauging Exponential Symmetries: 2D Discrete Gauge Theory from gauging Exponential Symmetry

-As a warm-up, let us begin by proposing a generalized electromagnetism framework that incorporates exponential charge conservation.
-We then demonstrate that this gauge theory provides an exact characterization of the Fuji-Cheng-Watanabe stabilizer code introduced in Ref.~\cite{Watanabe2022}.

-\subsection{Gauging Exponential Charge Symmetry}
+\subsection{Gauging exponential charge symmetry}

-To analyze the charge pattern in an electromagnetic theory on a 2D square lattice, we define a two-component `electric field', denoted by $E_{1,\ell}$ and $E_{2,\ell}$, residing on the $x$- and $y$-links $\ell$ of the lattice.
-These fields are subject to a special Gauss law, parameterized by two integer parameters, $a_1$ and $a_2$.
-The charge $q_r$ at site $r$ of a square lattice
+As a warm-up, we formulate a generalized electromagnetic framework that incorporates exponential charge conservation and show that the resulting gauge theory exactly realizes the Fuji–Cheng–Watanabe stabilizer code of Ref.~\cite{Watanabe2022}.
+To analyze the charge pattern in an electromagnetic theory on a 2D square lattice, we define a two-component `electric field', denoted by $E_{1,\ell}$ and $E_{2,\ell}$, which reside on the $x$- and $y$-links of the lattice.
+These fields obey a special Gauss law specified by two integer parameters, $a_1$ and $a_2$.
+The charge $q_r$ lives at the vertex $r$ of the square lattice:

-At this point, we assume that the system carries a $U(1)$ charge for generality.
-However, we will focus on the case of discrete charges in our later discussions.
-In the above, $e_x$ and $e_y$ are the lattice unit vectors along the $x$ and $y$ directions.
-Eq.~\eqref{exp:gua} can be viewed as a generalized Gauss-law that incorporates exponential charge conservation, subject to appropriate boundary conditions.
-Thus, although the total charge density $\sum_q q_r$ is not conserved, the theory respects an \textit{exponential charge conservation} \cite{sala2022dynamics,Lehmann2023, Watanabe2022, Lian2023}, where
+At this point, we assume that the system carries a $U(1)$ charge for generality, though we will later focus on the case of discrete charges.
+In the above, $e_x$ and $e_y$ denote the lattice unit vectors along the $x$ and $y$ directions, and $r$ labels the position of the vertex where charge lives.
+Eq.~\eqref{exp:gua} can be interpreted as a generalized Gauss law incorporating exponential charge conservation, subject to suitable boundary conditions.
+While the total charge density $\sum_r q_r$ is not conserved, the theory preserves an \textit{exponential charge conservation} \cite{sala2022dynamics,Lehmann2023, Watanabe2022, Lian2023}, where

 is conserved.
-This is a special instance of the exponential polynomial generators $G[f,g]$ in Eq. \eqref{exponential} with $g_r=1$ and $f_r = x+y$.
-This system can be also thought as a scalar charge theory where each particle located at position $(x,y)$ carries a site-dependent charge of $a_1^x a_2^y\,q_r$.
-As a result, the charge sectors undergo nontrivial transformations under translation operations.
+Suppose we consider the isotropic case with $a_1=a_2$, then Eq.~\eqref{con} reduces to a special case of the exponential polynomial generators $G[f,g]$ in Eq.~\eqref{exponential} with $g_r=1$ and $f_r = x+y$.

+This system can also be viewed as a scalar charge theory in which each particle at position $(x,y)$ carries a site-dependent charge $a_1^x a_2^yq_r$.
+Consequently, the charge sectors transform nontrivially under translations:

-One might be concerned about whether the quantity in Eq. \eqref{con} is well defined.
-In fact, for infinite systems $G$ diverges if $a_1,a_2>1$.
-In this work, we will be mostly interested in finite lattice systems with periodic boundary conditions, where $G$ is well-defined and does not diverge.
-Also, in the classes of systems we study in this work the charge in $G$ is conserved only modulo $N$, as we Higgs the $U(1)$ group down to $\mathbb{Z}_N$.
+In this work, we will be primarily interested in discrete charge systems where $G$ is defined modulo $N$ by Higgsing the $U(1)$ group down to $\mathbb{Z}_N$.
+We will revisit this point in Sec.~\ref{sec:discrete}.